Mystery Men & Women:

 Girl Commandos: 1942, Speed Comics #23 (Harvey).
 In India, Captain Pat Parker, aka War Nurse and her lieutenant Ellen Billings meet up with a couple of other women who decide they want to do more for the War so they band together to become "free lance fighters for freedom".
 In addition to Pat and Ellen there's Tanya (Russian photographer), Penelope "Penny" Kirk from England, and Mei Ling.
 Pilots Don Fraser and Dick Lane are often embroiled in their fights whenever they need a couple of pilots and/or planes.

 Gladiator: 1941, Fantastic Comics #23 (Fox).
-Dressed as a Roman Gladiator, art aficionado Dan Kenneth fought crime.
+Dressed as a Roman Gladiator, art aficionado Dan Kenneth fought crime with the weapons of the past such as spiked gloves and a club.
+No real origin to speak of.
 He only made two published adventures.

 Golden Archer: 1944, Catman #26 (Holyoke).
 Kitchen boy Ned becomes one of Robin Hood's men under the masked identity of the Golden Archer.